Developer-Student-Clubs-MMDU/Cloud-Computing/sqlvsdynamo.md

 # Amazon DynamoDB :
 Amazon DynamoDB is a document database that has high scalability.
 It was given by Amazon in 2012.
 It has a Primary database model as document store and key value store.
 It has a commercial license.
 It uses transactions and follows ACID properties.
 It has backup facilities and has high security.
 Amazon DynamoDB is a durable and robust database.
 It can handle enormous number of requests in a day and is fully managed.

-#	MS SQL                                                      	Amazon DynamoDB
+#	MS SQL                                         VS             	Amazon DynamoDB
 1. MS SQL is a relational database model.
 Amazon DynamoDB is a scalable database which has data stored on Amazon cloud.
-2. The primary database model is a relational DBMS.
-Primary database model is document store and key value store in Amazon DynamoDB
+2. MS SQL primary database model is a relational DBMS.
+Amazon DynamoDB Primary database model is document store and key value store in Amazon DynamoDB
-3. It has Immediate Consistency.
-It has eventual and immediate Consistency.
+3. MS SQL has Immediate Consistency.
+Amazon DynamoDB has eventual and immediate Consistency.
-4. It was developed by Microsoft in 1989.
-It was developed by Amazon in 2012.
+4. MS SQL was developed by Microsoft in 1989.
+Amazon DynamoDB was developed by Amazon in 2012.
-5. It supports operating systems like Windows and LINUX.
-It supports hosted operating systems.
+5. MS SQL supports operating systems like Windows and LINUX.
+Amazon DynamoDB supports hosted operating systems.
-6. It supports SQL.
-It doesn’t support SQL.
+6. MS SQL supports SQL.
+Amazon DynamoDB doesn’t support SQL.
-7. It is implemented in C++.
-It does not have C++ as its implementation language.
+7. MS SQL is implemented in C++.
+Amazon DynamoDB does not have C++ as its implementation language.
-8. It is not based on cloud.
-It is based on cloud.
+8. MS SQL is not based on cloud.
+Amazon DynamoDB is based on cloud.